zairdon20/Todo/README.md

 cd Todo in the terminal.z

--run code . to open it in vscode
+- run code . to open it in vscode

--Install packages using the command npm install
+- Install packages using the command npm install

--run the project locally by entering the command npm start
+- run the project locally by entering the command npm start

 ## Project status